vici14/icao_9303_summary/README.md

 Data integrity is ensured through cryptographic hashes of each Data Group stored in the Document Security Object (EF.SOD).

 Multiple applications can be supported like travel records, visas, additional biometrics.

+1.2) What is nature of data stored on chip?

+The data stored on the contactless chip in an electronic passport/travel document (ePassport/eMRTD) is defined by the Logical Data Structure (LDS) specification.
+The key points about the nature of this data are:

+It is primarily biographic and biometric identity data about the passport holder.
+This includes things like name, date of birth, nationality, photos, fingerprints etc.

+It also includes some document data like passport number, issuing country, expiration date etc.

+Optional data like additional personal details, displayed images, travel records can also be included.

+The data has a standardized logical structure divided into Data Groups for global interoperability.

+Biometrics and images are encoded in standardized biometric template formats.

+The data is digitally signed by the issuing authority to ensure integrity.

+It is static/non-modifiable after issuance to prevent tampering.

+The intent is to allow machine-assisted identity verification of the holder.

+It also facilitates automated border/migration processes using the stored identity/travel data.

+The nature of data is identity-related biographic and biometric information about the holder, following set logical structures and encoding formats defined in international standards.
+Its purpose is to enable global electronic verification of travel documents.

 Files, records and templates follow defined structures to enable global interoperability.